StefanoChiodino/today-stefano-learned/content/posts/2020-04-22---Alkaline-battery.md

 tags:
   - "Environment"
   - "Electricity"
-description: "To produce an Amazon basic alkaline battery may require 100 times more energy than what the battery can actually produce"
 ---

 To produce an Amazon basic alkaline battery may require 100 times more energy than what the battery can actually produce.